PythonLinks/mecrisp-pi/README.md

 # Mecrisp-Pi

-Mecrisp Pi is an FPGA co-processor for the RP2040 and RP2350 chips running on the [Pico-Ice](https://tinyvision.ai/products/pico-ice-fpga-trainer-board) and (soon) [Pico2-Ice](https://discord.gg/4X6caMbHCD) circuit boards.
+Mecrisp Pi is a stack based FPGA co-processor for the RP2040 and RP2350 chips running on the [Pico-Ice](https://tinyvision.ai/products/pico-ice-fpga-trainer-board) and (soon) [Pico2-Ice](https://discord.gg/4X6caMbHCD) circuit boards.
-Mecrisp Pi provides the firmware, verilog and Forth to connect the two chips.
+Mecrisp Pi provides the firmware, Verilog and Forth to connect the two chips.

+There are several differrent things you can build with Mecrisp-Pi:
+- a parallel RP2040/2350 coprocessor using 8 DSP blocks.
+- a Jupiter Ace style Forth Computer
+- real time controller with many more I/O ports.
+- very complex I/O devices.

+The newer RP2350 chip in the pico2-ice can drive an DVI/HDMI display.
-There are several differrent ways to use Mecrisp-Pi.
-We can build a Jupiter Ace style Forth computer.
-The RP chip has its own FLASH and the software to run a FAT file system.
-The newer RP2350 chip in the pico2-ice can drive DVI/HDMI display.
-There are PIO programs to drive USB host devices.
-The ICE40 has its own Flash which we can use for a block based file system.
+The RP chip has its own FLASH and the software to run a FAT file system which can be accessed from the FPGA.
+The ICE40 has its own Flash which can be used for a block based file system.
+There are PIO programs which can act as USB host devices.
 Additional peripherals can be added with the pre-soldered pmods, no need to learn how to solder.
+Lots of great software runs on the RP chips.

 The ICE40UP5k FPGA can also be used to accelerate parallel processes, and provides another 32 GPIO ports.
 The [Mecrisp Ice